Free Express Delivery On All Products. No Hidden Charges On Any Products.

 The DFI Gelflex 3000 Hybrid Mattress with medium firmness is similar to the IKEA Vatnestrom in that they both keep a great even temperature in your sleeping environment.
 The Gelflex also has 3000 pocket springs in the mattress to help with more support and a better night’s sleep along with a longer life span - as mentioned previously we cannot find a spring count for the Vatnestrom but suspect it is a lower count.

 The Vesteroy mattress is 7’’ thick.
 It would be classed as Firm but has two options to choose firm or extra firm.
 With individual pocket springs in the mattress it adds more support and isolates movement.
-The Vesteroy has extra foam added into the mattress to provide the comfort.
+The Vesteroy IKEA mattress has extra foam added to provide the comfort.
 With soft touch fabric on top, this makes this mattress one sided and not turnable.

 The Vagstranda mattress would be counted as one of IKEAS extra firm mattresses.
 The IKEA Vagstranda mattress is a pocket sprung mattress designed to support certain pressure points such as shoulders and hips.
 It comes roll packed which some customer’s find a bonus as it is easier to get up narrow stairs.
 This mattress is average size at 11’’ deep and provides a layer of foam on top which adds comfort but also keeps the mattress extra firm.

-The Abygda mattress is a 6’’ firm mattress.
+The Abygda IKEA mattress is a 6’’ firm mattress.
 The pressure relief foam provides support all over your body and targets your bodies comfort zones.
 The cover is washable which is very handy when washing bed sheets and pillow cases and you can just throw the cover in with that too.
-This mattress is also roll packed making it easier to get around.
+The Abygda is also roll packed making it easier to get around.

 A lot of customers do ask about a thin mattress as they were used to the thinner mattresses over the years.
 The issue I have with this kind of mattress is I find it very flimsy and not very supportive compared to a thicker mattress.
 I did find the machine washable cover very easy to take off and clean and put back on.

 Cheap and cheerful perfectly describes the Morgedal mattress.
-The Morgedal mattress is full of memory foam, which means it comes in a box!
+The IKEA Morgedal is full of memory foam, which means it comes in a box!
 Yay for easy assembly.

 As much as it is a delight once you get it open, lie on it and sink in to it, it may not be a delight on your back down the line.
 Memory foam only mattresses are a big NO for people with back pain as there isn’t much support to help with the back.
 For a child or a spare room being slept in every so often is what I would recommend this mattress for, a little bit like our Luxury mattress.

-One of IKEAs traditional mattresses.
-The mattress is made from Bonnell Springs and foam which leaves it to be a firm mattress.
+A more traditional mattresses, the Vadso IKEA mattress is made from Bonnell Springs and foam which leaves it to be a firm mattress.
 The issue with Bonnell springs is that it wouldn’t be a customer’s favourite, we find with Bonnell springs if one person moves in the bed, the whole bed moves too.
 A pocket sprung mattress is always a much better mattress and for the price, I personally don’t think it is worth it as it is one of the dearer mattresses.

 At DFI we like to provide a bit more comfort than just an all foam mattress.
 The Inspiration is the perfect combination of memory foam and pocket springs.
 It is described as the ‘ sink in feeling.’
 It would be rated as one of our top softest mattresses.
 It means not only does the Inspiration have memory foam to make it a very soft mattress but also the right amount of pocket springs to be a supportive mattress for every night.

-The Havog mattress is a cheaper alternative to the other mattresses, with similar specs the mattress has pocket springs with soft fillings.
+The Hovag mattress by IKEA is a cheaper alternative to the other mattresses, with similar specs the mattress has pocket springs with soft fillings.
 IKEA also offer a 90 day trial to customers and offers them the chance to exchange the product if they aren't happy with it.

 We did notice a lot of the IKEA mattresses have a 25 year guarantee but there are some I wouldn’t even put past a year.
 The average mattress should also be changed every 8 years so the 25 year guarantee seems to be of a false hope.
 I would love to remind customers that when looking for a deal, customers seem to forget, comfort should be the number one priority on your mind along with how long the mattress will last you.
 We do advise to do your research properly and know what you are looking for before going and don’t get caught up in the cheaper price tags as a year or two down the line you will be repeating the same price tag again and again!